JeffGoodrich9791/Generating-Art-Using-Neural-Style-Transfer-and-VGG19/README.md

 ### Summary

 The goal of this project was to utilize the Nerual Style Transfer (NST) algorithms to generate a unique artwork from two input images.
 The two images for input were the "content component" image and the "style component" image.
-The content component images is what the convolutional neural network (CNN) used as structure for the image genteration.
+The content component images is what the convolutional neural network (CNN) used as structure for the image generation.
 The style component image was then combined with the content image in several different layers of the CNN.
 Each layer of the CNN acts as a filter to extract certain features or attributes of each feature such as texture, corners, small shapes, or repeating color patterns.
 The lower level dimensionality features of the input images are filtered and learned in the first few layers of the CNN.
 These layers would be responsible for noticing color patterns and small repeating patterns.
 The higher level dimensionality features responsible for actual content creation such as buildings, and objects are filtered and learned in higher level layers of the CNN.
-Of course some of the layers responsible for both content and style overlap in the CNN, and this is where the NST actually takes place.
+Of course some of the layers responsible for both content and style overlap in the middle layers of the CNN, and this is where the NST actually takes place.

 The original arrangement of the photograph content is preserved, while the colors and minor structures that compose the style  become entangled.
 Therefore the generated image has a new unique style even though it shows the same content as the original photograph.